Alan Cumming: Scots have gone off talking about prospect of independence

 Cumming, who was being interviewed by National Theatre of Scotland artistic director Jackie Wylie, urged Scots to talk, argue and “listen to each other” more on whether or not Scotland should be independent.

-He added: “We should also make sure we have the facts because the last time we did not.
+He said: “We should also make sure we have the facts because the last time we did not.
 We were all misled.

 “So I feel like we need to talk about it more – don’t be quiet and don’t tighten your sphincter.”